Bill Mullins’ Weblog – Tech Thoughts

 Windows Live messenger:

 The next generation MSN Messenger.
-It comes with everything that were already available in Messenger, and a new i’m Initiative that makes helping your favorite charity as easy as sending an instant message.
+It comes with everything that were already available in Messenger, and a new IM Initiative that makes helping your favorite charity as easy as sending an instant message.

 Pidgin: